 carefully, as what you’ll become will be determined by the group you are in.
 If you want fun join similar guys and if you want seriousness.. chose the partners carefully.

 EXCITEMENT OF FUTURE ..

-is obvious as you are becoming a Doctor, which is a dream coming true.
+is obvious as you are planning on getting a Bachelor of Biomedicine, which is a dream coming true.
 Don’t let this dream fade away.. keep it as an inspiration to guide you in coming days..

 WELCOME… and Best of Luck